 Growth in Waste Management Industry

 The market for waste management is witnessing a significant boom in recent years.
-This growth is driven by unprecedented growth in all kinds of wastes taking place due to the rise in industrialization, growing urban population, and the rise in environmental awareness.
+This growth of the waste management industry is driven by unprecedented growth in all kinds of wastes taking place due to the rise in industrialization, growing urban population, and the rise in environmental awareness.
 The growing adoption of recycling techniques and the development of innovative technologies and advanced waste collection solutions also fuel the growth of the market.

 However, lack of awareness of the impact of unattended solid wastes in the developing regions across the globe restrains the industry growth.
 According to the research firm, Allied Market Research, the waste management industry is expected to reach $435.0 billion by 2023 from $285.0 billion in 2016, experiencing a CAGR of 6.2% from 2017 to 2023.